 Blessed be... and happy cooking!

-Tuesday, July 4, 2023
+Friday, July 4, 2025

 Creamy Colonial Crunch

 Desserts... always a tough one in the realm of diabetes.
 The ingredients here have a relatively low GI, and by limiting the quantity to what a sensible dessert SHOULD be, you can indulge without freaking out .
 Yeah yeah, I know... yogurt and berries... what's the big deal, right?
 Well the big deal is that you're putting this together yourself.
-You can get creative with the fruit colors to represent different countries. :-) More importantly, you are TAKING CONTROL and making something delicious that won't wreak havoc with your numbers! :-)
+You can get creative with the fruit colors to represent different holidays or countries. :-) More importantly, you are TAKING CONTROL and making something delicious that won't wreak havoc with your numbers! :-)

 Ingredients: